nervosnetwork/docs.nervos.org/website/docs/dapp/view-and-transfer-balance.md

 npm install -g @offckb/cli
 ```

-2. Use Offckb to select the transfer template to init the project to your local environment
+2. Use Offckb to select the transfer template to init the project to your local environment.

 ```bash
 offckb init <project-name>